-This supplement contains a complete listing,

-of combat vehicle (and representative support vehicles) in the U.S. service in the year
+This supplement contains a complete listing, with full game information and ratings, of every type of combat vehicle (and representative support vehicles) in the U.S. service in the year

 2000, including many vehicles not found in the basic game.
 There are a wealth of drawings and eight pages of color plates, plus U.S. order of battle as of July, 2000, with remaining manpower and armored vehicle strengths.
 The U.S. Army Vehicle Guide is an invaluable reference for Twilight: 2000 referees and players. \$7.